pylessard/python-can-isotp/doc/source/isotp/implementation.rst

    The single-byte Wait Frame Max to include in the flow control message that the layer will send when receiving data.
    When this limits is reached, reception will stop and an the :class:`MaximumWaitFrameReachedError<isotp.MaximumWaitFrameReachedError>`

-   A value of 0 means no limits
+   A value of 0 that wait frames are not supported and none shall be sent.

 -----